whitevanillaskies/whitebloom/docs/design_language.md

 Optimize this app for high precision pointer interactions.
 This is a desktop computer app.
 We do not care for responsive layouts nor touch gestures.
 Accessibility is not a concern for this app.
 Prefer compact, high density clusters with whitespace as boundaries.

+Avoid milquetoast design.
+Milquetoast design are shy, sickly, pale pastel colors (quite prevalent in modern design).
+This doesn't mean making everything a madhouse of clashing colors, but if we are going to use color, it needs to be vibrant, which is why color must be used to convey meaning.
+If something has color, there has to be reason for it.
+Maybe it's highlighting a selected element, maybe it signifies the button will close a window, etc.

 ## Variables

 Save variables to renderer/assets/base.css - if the number of variables grows too large, we can split it into more files.